IBM-Developer-Advocacy-India/Call-for-Code-India-Virtual-Hack-2020/README.md

 This year the competition will have two tracks.
 One track is for solutions that help halt and reverse the impact of climate change.
 The second track is for solutions to mitigate the impact of global pandemics like COVID-19 on communities around the world.
 Winning solutions are deployed in communities that need the most help.

 #### 2\.
-What is Call for Code India Virtual Hack?
+What is Call for Code India Virtual Hack and How will it affect my chances of participation in the global challenge?

 Every year as a part of the global challenge, we organize regional hackathons for India where teams are mentored by seasoned developer advocates from IBM.
 Similarly, this event is a subsidiary of the global challenge.
 But as you know with the recent increase in the number of cases for COVID-19 and light of the measures declared by our Government for a 21 days lockdown, we are taking the challenge to your doorstep virtually.

+With the Call for Code India Hackathon, you will be able to get in touch with developers who are at the heart of technology every day, you will be able to refine and send in a matured submission with an increased chance of getting to the finish line.

 #### 3\.
-Is it different from the Global Challenge?

-No, it is a part of the global challenge.
+Do I need to pay any money to register for the Hackathon?

+No. You do not have to pay anything to anyone to register yourself for hackathon.
+It is free of cost.

 #### 4\.
-How will it affect my chances of participation in the global challenge?

-With the Call for Code India Hackathon, you will be able to get in touch with developers who are at the heart of technology every day, you will be able to refine and send in a matured submission with an increased chance of getting to the finish line.
+Where do I get assistance for this hackathon?
+Is there a platform where I can post my queries, discuss and get assistance?

+You can post your queries in the discussion forum to reach out to IBM developer advocates on this Slack Channel #prayudh and join [here.](https://www.bit.ly/ibm-dev)

 #### 5\.
-Will willing the India challenge guarantee a regional win for the Global Challenge?

-No. The India challenge though a subsidiary of the global challenge, it does not affect or change your submission to the global challenge.

-#### 6\.
 Will I need to do a separate submission to the global challenge?

 As stated earlier, India challenge submissions will only be considered for the Call for Code India Virtual Hack.
 You will need to create a separate submission to the global challenge as given in the portal. [https://callforcode.org/submit/](https://callforcode.org/submit/)

 ### Timeline

-1. Registration begins on April 2nd, 2020 and closes on April 10th, 2020.
+1. Registration begins on April 17th,2020 and closes on May 1st, 2020.
-2. Technical webcast and enablement for registered participants on April 10th, 2020.
+2. Technical webcast and enablement for registered participants on May 5th, 2020.
-3. Submissions for the hackathon begin on April 10th, 2020 and ends on April 15th, 2020.
+3. Submissions for the hackathon begin on May 5th, 2020 and ends on May 11th, 2020.
-4. Evaluation begins on April 15th, results announced on April 22nd, 2020.
+4. Evaluation begins on May 11th, results announced on May 19th, 2020.

 ### Submission Guidelines